DevonCasey/nmf_practice/pair.md

 1. Use the scikit-learn NMF algorithm to compute the [Non-Negative Matrix factorization](http://scikit-learn.org/dev/auto_examples/applications/topics_extraction_with_nmf_lda.html) of our documents.
 Explore what "topics" are returned.

-2. Run the code you wrote for the __Using Your NMF Function__ on the SKlearn classifier.
-How close is the output to what you found writing your own NMF classifier?
+2. Run the code you wrote for the __Using Your NMF Function__ section on the SKlearn classifier.
+How close is the output to what you found using your own NMF classifier?

 3. Can you add a title to each latent topic representing the words it contains?

-4. Now that you have hopefully labeled the latent features with what topics they represent, explore a few articles strongest latent features.
+4. Now that you have labeled the latent features with what topics they represent, explore strongest latent features for a few articles.
 Do these make sense given the article?
 You will have to go back to the raw data you read in to do this.

 5. How do the NYT sections compare to the topics from the unsupervised learning?
 What are the differences?
-And why do you think these exist?
+Why do you think these differences exist?